Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-Manipulating data with pandas.md

 # 7           CLE     Cleveland
 ```
 ## Concatenate DataFrames
-Sometimes the data we need to read is stored in multiple data files and we need to merge all the data into a single dataframe.
+Sometimes the data you need to read is stored in multiple data files and you need to merge all the data into a single DataFrame.

-The `concat` function allows you to append the rows from one DataFrame onto a second DataFrame:
+The `concat` function allows you to append the rows from one DataFrame to a second DataFrame:

 ```python
 # Create a DataFrame with the first three airports